 If you have inaccurate test results, this can cause you to make water parameter changes that are not necessary and make things worse.
 I recently wrote an article that explains some of the different testing kits and differences between them.

 All of these items mentioned don’t need to be expensive.
 Yes, the hobby can be as expensive as you like, but you can set up a new tank and stick to a budget.

-Check out this article where I will show you how to set up a new 20-gallon saltwater tank with all of the items mentioned here for $200!
+Check out this article where I will show you how to set up a new 20-gallon saltwater tank with all the items mentioned here for $200!

 Proper husbandry and maintenance on a schedule is something that you must-do if you want to have a successful saltwater tank.
-Maintaining a saltwater tank is not hard but it requires you to be organized and set a schedule to perform regular tasks.
+Maintaining a saltwater tank is not hard, but it requires you to be organized and set a schedule to perform regular tasks.

-Regularly scheduled maintenance items include:
+Saltwater tank regularly scheduled maintenance items include: